-Kostas Hatzidakis, Minister of Development, Competitiveness, Infrastructure, Transport and Networks, represents Greece on the World Bank Board of Governors, the Bank’s senior decision-making body.
-The Governors, usually ministers of finance or development, meet twice a year.
-They have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
-Panagiotis Mitarachi, Deputy Minister, Ministry of Development, Competitiveness, Infrastructure, Transport and Networks, serves as Alternate Governor.
+H.E.
+Adonis-Spyridon Georgiadis, Minister of Development and Investments, represents Greece on the World Bank Board of Governors, the Bank’s senior decision-making body.
+The Governors, usually Ministers of Finance or Development, represent their country on the World Bank Board of Governors, the Bank’s senior decision-making body.
+Meeting twice a year, they have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.

 World Bank Executive Director

-The Governor delegates responsibility for overseeing the day-to-day business of Greece’s interests at the Bank to the executive Director (ED) for Greece.
+The Governor delegates responsibility for overseeing the day-to-day business of Greece’s interests at the Bank to the Executive Director (ED) for Greece.
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that impact World Bank Group general operations.
 Greece's Executive Director also represents Albania, Italy, Portugal, San Marino, Timor-Leste, and Malta.
-Piero Cipollone (Italy) is the current ED representing Greece on the 25-member World Bank Board of Executive Directors, and Nuno Mota Pinto (Portugal) is the Alternate Executive Director.
+Matteo Bugamelli (Italy) is the current ED representing Greece on the 25-member World Bank Board of Executive Directors, and Miguel Coelho (Portugal) is the Alternate Executive Director.

 Shares and Voting Power